 “All his benefits” — The list of God’s goodness and benefits to us is too long to list here.
 Some of them are: salvation, divine healing, the baptism with the Holy Spirit, answered prayers, deliverance from habits and troubles, safety and protection, the Lord’s presence in and with us, and so much more.

 What shall we “render” to the Lord for all His goodness?
 Of course we can’t repay Him.
-That’s not what God desires, since these things are all by His grace.
+That’s not what He desires, since these things are all by the grace of God and the love of God towards us.
 But our text above does tell us a couple of things we can do in gratitude for all His benefits.

 First, we can “lift up the cup of salvation and deliverance.”
 Come to Jesus personally, believe in Him, repent of your sins, be saved, then “lift up” this amazing salvation also to others who don’t yet know and serve the Lord.